Samleo8/112AnimalRacers/TP1_ProjectProposal.md

     After this, will most likely read from a file the positions of the walls and floor elevations

+## Enemies
+2 main types of enemies: roaming enemy (boulder rolling back and forth) and an oscillating enemy (wall moving up and down)

+- [ ] Movement

+    Enemy is a class which contains x and y positions.
+Use intervals to move the enemy

+- [ ] Effects and Collisions

+    Collision handling will be the same as if the enemies were normal walls; effects will also be the same, ie the player will slow down

 ## Timeline Plan
 1. Get racetrack walls working
 2. Get racetrack floor working